Library Reference

 intensities(swt::SpinWaveTheory, qpts; energies, kernel, kT=0)

-Calculates pair correlation intensities for a set of $𝐪$-points in reciprocal space.
+Calculates dynamical pair correlation intensities for a set of $𝐪$-points in reciprocal space.

 source